groff_diff(7) — Linux manual page

 Skip the remainder of a “while” loop's body, immediately

-is omitted.
-In compatibility mode, long names are not
+otherwise disable it.
+In compatibility mode, long names

-recognized, and the incompatibilities they cause do not
+are not recognized, and the incompatibilities they cause do

 .defcolor ident scheme color-component ...